feitianyiren/reflector-cluster/README.md

 ### How to use it

-While running `redis-server` and `rq-worker`, start the cluster entry point server with `prism-server` and run the worker with `prism-worker`.
+While running `redis-server` (locally by default, remote is configurable), start the cluster entry point server with `prism-server` and start a worker with `prism-worker`.
+To add more workers run more `prism-worker` processes.

+To monitor the server status, run `prism-supervisor` while `prism-server` is running.

 ### Configuration